Is a Functional Organizational Structure the Best Fit for Your Company?

 Some of these disadvantages of functional organizational structure can be mitigated with other policies and guidelines within the company and how teams are designed.
 It all varies from organization to organization!

-Other Examples of Organizational Structures
+Other Types of Organizational Structures

 If functional organization doesn’t seem to fit your workforce, there are plenty of other structures you can consider.